Mostafa1Jamal1/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles > is an executable file that display current directory contents in a long format including the hidden files

 5-listfilesdigitonly > is an executable file that display current directory contents in a long format including the hidden files with user and group IDs displayed numerically

+6-firstdirectory > is an executable file that creates a directory named my_first_directory in the /tmp/ directory.